Day 2 – Journey’s End

 Journey’s End… looking north to Quebec’s Sutton Mountains

-I wake in the dim light before dawn.
-I don’t know what time it is – I’m not carrying a wristwatch on this trip.
-From within my sleeping bag, the interior of Journey’s End Camp carries the scent of fresh-cut lumber, along with the musty, familiar shelter smell.
-Every AT hiker knows shelter smell.
+From within my sleeping bag, the interior of Journey’s End Camp carries the scent of fresh-cut lumber.
+There’s also the musty, familiar shelter smell.
+Every Appalachian Trail hiker knows “shelter smell.”

 I pack up fairly quickly, in anticipation of my first full day on The Long Trail.

-The sky is a dull grey, but appears somewhat clear in patches… it’s difficult to gauge before sunrise.
-I walk a half mile uphill to the Canadian border – the Long Trail’s northern terminus – which appears as a sudden clearing around a bend.
+I walk a half mile uphill to the Canadian border – the Long Trail’s northern terminus.
+It’s revealed as a sudden clearing around a bend.

 When I turn south, the paint blazes on the trees change from blue to white.
 My life will be focused on following these white blazes through the backcountry for the next 26 days.